Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 2. Complete the application for a new U.S. passport offline and then print it.

-If you print the application and complete it offline, be sure to use black ink and write as legibly as possible.
+Note: If you print the application and complete it offline, be sure to use black ink and write as legibly as possible.
 Do not sign the application until you are asked to do so in the presence of an acceptance agent.

 Gather Supporting Documents

-All documents required for a first-time passport have to be submitted together, in person, with the completed application in order to replace your passport.
+All the documents required for a first-time passport have to be submitted together, in person, with the completed application in order to replace your passport.

 The following is a list of the documents you will need: